OWASP/owasp-mastg/Document/0x06g-Testing-Network-Communication.md

 `URLSession` was built upon the `Network` framework and utilizes the same transport services.
 The class also uses TLS 1.3 by default, if the endpoint is HTTPS.

 **`URLSession` should be used for HTTP and HTTPS connections, instead of utilizing the `Network` framework directly.** The `URLSession` class natively supports both URL schemes and is optimized for such connections.
-It requires less boilerplate code, reducing the propensity for errors and ensuring secure connections by default.
+It requires less boilerplate code, reducing the possibility for errors and ensuring secure connections by default.
 The `Network` framework should only be used when there are low-level and/or advanced networking requirements.

 The official Apple documentation includes examples of using the `Network` framework to [implement netcat](https://developer.apple.com/documentation/network/implementing_netcat_with_network_framework "Implementing netcat with Network Framework") and `URLSession` to [fetch website data into memory](https://developer.apple.com/documentation/foundation/url_loading_system/fetching_website_data_into_memory "Fetching Website Data into Memory").